MClarke9k9/PasswordGenerator/README.md

 When you answer each prompt the password will generate the matches from the selected criteria

-Then password will be displayed in the page so you can copy it.
+Then password will be displayed in the page so you can copy it

 ## Installation
 https://mclarke9k9.github.io/PasswordGenerator/